-The shutter for the bottom (oven) burner is near the back wall behind the storage drawer or the kick panel (depending on the model).
-Remove the drawer or panel.
+The shutter for the bottom (oven) burner is near the back wall behind the kick panel.
+Remove the panel.
 See the Care and Cleaning section in this guide.

 To adjust the flow of air to either burner, loosen the Phillips head screw and rotate the shutter toward open or closed position as needed.